 - are within the same pay grade or level

 - You must apply for federal disability retirement benefits within one calendar year of your separation date, unless you can demonstrate that you were mentally incompetent on that date.

 - You must file an application for Social Security disability benefits.
 If you are under the age of 62, any benefits you receive through FERS will be reduced dollar for dollar by the amount of any Social Security benefits you receive (for the first 12 months).
 Your FERS application cannot be fully processed until you have applied for SSDI benefits.

 Contact Uliase & Uliase

 At Uliase & Uliase, we have extensive knowledge of the federal workers‘ compensation system.
 To schedule an appointment, contact our office online or call us at 856-310-9002.
 We will meet with you weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.